PhD in Physiology, University of Montpellier, France

 BSc in Exercise Physiology, University of Montpellier, France

 As a Researcher, my mission is to improve the detection and treatment of long-term complications in cancer survivors using a variety of approaches ranging from cellular models to human studies.
+My research program also focuses on the preventive and protective role of exercise in the context of paediatric chronic conditions.

 2019-23: Fotsing JM,..., Simar D, et al. Family farming, lifestyle and health in the Pacific.
 Marie Sklodowska-Curie Actions H2020-MSCA-RISE 2019, AU$2,065,000.